AmbiqAI/heartkit/README.md

 # ECG Heart Arrhythmia Classification

 The objective is to perform real-time Heart Arrhythmia classification using 1-lead ECG and optionally PPG.
 Classification can be performed on either rhythm (e.g. normal, AFIB, AFL) or beat (e.g. PAC, PVC).
+The current model is able to

 ## Datasets